telerik/document-processing-docs/knowledge-base/export-radfixedpage-to-image.md

 	</tr>
 </tbody>
 </table>

-`
-\* Due to the new PdfViewer`s document model transition, there is a difference in the implementation between different assemblies version.
+\* Due to the new PdfViewer's document model transition, there is a difference in the implementation between different assemblies version.

 ## Description